dathanb/games/README.md

 to do the right thing.
 They're black boxes anyway right now, so we don't care how they work internally or whether they make a distinction between the two.

+OK, so those two are done.
+Now let's move the "apply move" function into the Game.

+Let's take a step back.

+What does the game loop look like?

+The engine takes the base game state -- that's the authoritative state of the game -- and wants to pick a new move.
+It does that by taking the configured `MoveGenerator` (we could put the logic for generating moves from a game state into the `Game` itself, but there may be games for which we can intelligently generate a subset of moves to examine; in that case, since there's a naive, brute-force version and a smart version, it might make sense to tease that functionality out into a `MoveGenerator` that can be swapped out for a different strategy) to enumerate moves from the current state.
+For each move, it passes the game state and the Move to a `MoveEvaluator`, which applies the move to the current Game state and then evaluates the quality of the resulting game state.
+Then the `MoveEvaluator` asks the `MoveGenerator` to generate all moves from the new position, and evaluates them recursively.
+It terminates according to some termination function (target position value achieved, or time elapsed, or target depth reached), returning the move with the highest expected value.

+I wonder if we should pull apart the `MoveEvaluator` into a `MoveDecider` that has the optimization logic and a `PositionEvaluator` that just has the logic for evaluating a single position?
+That makes sense to me.

+Cool.
+So before making progress on the sorting game, let's rewrite the Nonogram game according to those rules.